Frequently Asked Questions

 When you arrive, the inspector can review the results of the inspection, including any problem areas.
 Payment and agreement must be received before you will be able to access your report.

-When you schedule your home inspection, you can pay using a credit card.
-We will email you a link that is sent at the time of scheduling.
-We also accept cash at the time of the inspection.
-If you are unable to attend the inspection, payment and the signed agreement must be received before you can access your report.
-At this time, we do not accept checks.
+When you schedule your appointment, we will send an email link that allows you to pay by credit card or ACH.
+You may also pay in cash at the time of the appointment.
+If, however, you are not present during the inspection, payment and agreement must be received before you can access the report.
+We do not accept checks.

 Does Step By Step Inspections offer radon gas testing, and should I have a radon gas test completed?